 George is currently represented internationally by agencies such as StockFood, Getty Images and Corbis.
 His images are sold for use in cookbooks, restaurant menus, magazines and on the web.

 Holly has worked in creative fields all her life.
 Her passion for art, photography and design started as a young girl when her family attended photography workshops with Ansel Adams in Yosemite National Park.
 Their conversations around the dinner table were about image composition and where their next photographic adventure would be.

-Holly’s passion is offering photographic workshops along with her husband Mark Jansen through Jansen Photo Expeditions.
+Holly’s passion is teaching group and private photographic workshops along with her husband Mark Jansen through Jansen Photo Expeditions.
 Their photographic intensive field guided workshops offer beginning to advanced landscape photographers the tools they need to capture the beauty of amazing natural locations throughout California, the American West, Iceland, and Costa Rica.